zachmccabe/zachmccabe.github.io/just_ask.md

 ## 3 ways to ask

-Three ways I like to ask questions, even when it feels silly:

 ### Ask, don't assume

 A dumb question isn't the same as being lazy.
 It is simple but has a clear purpose.
 Avoid assumptions and ask a question.